-From 14th September 2019, updates to the Payment Services Directive (PSD2) means that when you shop or bank online, you may be asked to confirm it's really you.
+From 14th September 2019, the Payment Services Directive (PSD2) means that when you shop or bank online, you may be asked to confirm it's really you.

-This could mean your provider sending you a verification SMS or email when completing a transaction or accessing online services.
+This could mean your Bank sending you a verification SMS or email when completing a transaction or accessing online services.

-An important element on PSD2 is the requirement for Strong Customer Authentication (SCA) on digital payments.
+An important element of PSD2 is the requirement for Strong Customer Authentication (SCA) on digital payments.
 The aim of this is to reduce fraud through electronic transactions.

 This may mean that your payment journey will look a little different.
-An increased number of everyday transactions will need authentication, rather than just high risk actions, as is currently the case.
+An increased number of everyday transactions will need authentication (SCA), rather than just high risk transactions, as is currently the case.

-For customers who use Bankline you will find that your are required to use a Smartcard and upgraded Smartcard reader to Log in and authorise payments.
+For customers who use Bankline you will find that you are required to use a Smartcard and upgraded QR Smartcard reader to Log in and authorise payments.

 As we will need to get in touch with you, its important that we have you current mobile phone number and email address.